 - Skara Brae: If you want to make a statement, this design will be the hero of any design.
 Read more aboutCambria vs. Marble.

-- Pendle Hill: Love this look was launched in 2018 for a simple granite alternative.
+- Pendle Hill: Love this look that was launched in 2018 for a simple granite alternative.
 Read more about Cambria vs. Granite.

 - Berwyn: A traditional staple for any granite alternative.
 Read more about Cambria vs. Granite.